stratumn/go-indigonode/app/coin/README.md

 Most of the configuration values will be automatically set.
 You can tweak them in the `coin` section in `indigo_node.core.toml`.
 But be careful because other nodes in the network might reject your blocks if you use invalid configuration values.

-In order to be able to start the coin service, you'll need to provide your peer ID in that configuration file.
+In order to be able to start the Coin service, you'll need to provide your peer ID in that configuration file.
 This peer ID will be used to send you miner rewards when you produce blocks.
 Only Ed25519 keys are currently supported.
 Here is how you can generate a key pair: